newpeople123/osgGISPlugins/Readme.md

 #### Examples
 `b3dm2gltf.exe -i D:\test.b3dm -o D:\output.glb`
 ## model23dtiles
-Convert the 3D model into 3D tiles, support quadtree and octree structured 3D tiles, support webp/ktx2 texture compression and draco compression.
+1. Convert 3D models into 3tiles;
+2. 3D tiles that support quadtree and octree structures;
+3. Support webp/ktx2 texture compression;
+4. Support draco and meshopoptimizer compression;
+5. Support texture merging (reduce drawcalls);
+6. The exported 3dtiles will have the user attributes of the model;
+7. The exported 3dtiles are merged through grids;
+...
 The 3D model here refers to 3D models that can be read by OSG such as FBX, OBJ, and 3ds, but does not include oblique photography models.
 Currently, it is recommended to use oblique photography models [https://github.com/fanvanzh/3dtiles](https://github.com/fanvanzh/3dtiles).
 ### Usage
 #### Command Line